LIT-Protocol/lit-agent-signer/README.md

 A lightweight SDK for signing transactions and messages with Lit Protocol.
 This SDK simplifies the process of creating wallets and signing transactions using Lit's Programmable Key Pairs (PKPs).

+This SDK is a wrapper around our [full-featured SDK](https://github.com/lit-protocol/js-sdk) which also supports client-side functionality, decryption, and more. functionality, decryption, and more.

 ## Features

 - 🔑 Easy wallet creation and management